ulflor/wavepacket/doc/getting-started.rst

 4. Finally, you set up the solver for your equations of motion, and propagate your initial state in time [#solvers]_.

+As a side remark, note that references are always the first parameter in the constructors.
+That is, the grid is the first argument for the operator etc.

 This programmatic approach is rather complex and verbose when compared to more rigid programs.
 For example, Matlab Wavepacket only requires you to set the various parameters, which makes the scripts shorter and simpler.